rupeshkr-in/Coffee-Shop-Sales-/README.md

 ## 1. Quantity Ordered by Hours (Line Chart)
 * The sales volume starts increasing significantly from 7 AM.
 * Peak hours are between 8 AM - 10 AM, with the highest number of orders.
--After 10 AM, sales start to decline and remain steady.
+* After 10 AM, sales start to decline and remain steady.
--The lowest activity is seen post 6 PM.
+* The lowest activity is seen post 6 PM.
-3. % Size Distribution Based on Orders (Pie Chart) Large (30%), Regular (31%), and Small (9%) sizes make up most of the orders.
+## 2. % Size Distribution Based on Orders (Pie Chart)
+Large (30%), Regular (31%), and Small (9%) sizes make up most of the orders.
 30% of orders are "Not Defined", which may indicate missing data or bulk orders.
 4. Categories % Distribution Based on Sales (Pie Chart)